Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

   --name aks-${name}
 ```

-Run the following command to verify you have access to the cluster:
+Verify you have access to the cluster.

 ```bash
 kubectl cluster-info